top of page

 Seek advice from your doctor or health professional prior to starting exercise if you have had two or more falls in the past 12 months, a recent heart problem, shortness of breath, chronic pain, or other serious medical condition.

-If you are not sure which level best suits you, start at the easiest level (Level 1) and work your way up.
+If you are not sure which level best suits you, start at Level 1 and work your way up.
 We also provide additional information on how hard should you work and tips for staying motivated.
 Remember if you need assistance, a physiotherapist can help.

 bottom of page